toffer/minecloud-ami/README.md

 2. **Import a Key Pair using the [AWS Web console](https://console.aws.amazon.com/).**

-	On the local command line generate an SSH key called `MinecraftEC2`.
+	On the local command line use `$ ssh-keygen` to generate an SSH key called `MinecraftEC2`.

-	    $ ssh-keygen

     Upload the public key `MinecraftEC2.pub` to AWS.
 The `build-ami.py` script will expect the private key `MinecraftEC2` to be located in your `$HOME/.ssh` directory.